ruszkipista/cims03-my-car/README.md

 - the Home page with logged in user shows a list of Cars and their data
 - the Home page with logged in *administrative* user also provides links for the maintenace of all collections
 - the Maintenace page of any collection has a uniform way of listing existing records, creating a new record, modifying an existing record or deleting an existing record
+- a deletion of a record must be preceded with a request of confirmation
+- a deletion is performed in isolation regardless if the record itself is still referenced in an other record somewhere else
 - in an input field, which is a foreign key, a value is presented which the foreign key refers to (not the foreign key value itself)
+- every web API endpoint (where it makes sense) needs to be protected by checking if there is a valid user logged in

 ### 1.3 User Stories
 * As a ...
 I want to ..., so I can ...